 - 5.1 Plockton Primary is located within the village of the same name.
-Presently the school has 15 pupils across P1-7 in Gàidhlig Medium and 10 pupils across P1-7 in English Medium.
-There are also 10 children in Sgoil-àraich (Gàidhlig Medium pre-school nursery). - 5.2 Of the 15 GM pupils in P1-7 at present, 11 are from within the Plockton Primary School catchment and four are from within the Kyle Primary School catchment.
-There are also 11 pupils in the GM nursery at Plockton Primary.
-Of these 3 are from the Plockton PS catchment, 3 are from the Auchtertyre PS catchment, and 5 are from within the Kyle PS catchment. - 5.3 The school is located a few hundred yards from Plockton High School, on the main road through the village of Plockton.
+Presently the school has 23 pupils across P1-7 in Gàidhlig Medium and 13 pupils across P1-7 in English Medium.
+There are also 11 children in Sgoil-àraich (Gàidhlig Medium pre-school nursery). - 5.2 The 23 GM pupils in P1-7 at present have home addresses from within the Plockton Primary School catchment, the Kyle Primary School catchment, the Auchtertyre PS catchment the Kyleakin PS catchment. - 5.3 The pupils in the GM nursery at Plockton Primary from the Plockton PS catchment, the Auchtertyre PS catchment, the Kyle PS catchment and the Loch Duich PS catchment.

+- 5.4 The school is located a few hundred yards from Plockton High School, on the main road through the village of Plockton.
 It was opened as an independent unit in 1975 in refurbished old school buildings.
 The main building is a single-storey listed building and comprises one classroom, currently being used by an English medium class, a resource room, nursery, staffroom, office, and boys' and girls' toilets.
 The Gaelic medium class is situated in a separate building, the other half of which is for the P3-7 EM class at present.
 There is a separate room available used as a dining and assembly hall.
 The main building of the school was refurbished in 2015 and has new windows and heating, toilets and décor.
 The playground comprises an asphalted vehicle-free area which surrounds the school buildings and a school garden area which was developed by the pupils, staff and parents of the school.
-The High School playing field and games hall facilities are also used at various times throughout the year.
+The High School playing field and games hall facilities are also used at various times throughout the year. - 5.5 Currently the GM nursery at Plockton is operating at capacity, but we do not anticipate that the creation of the formal catchment will affect this, as the catchment merely formalises the existing practice under which children from the surround ding area are admitted to the GM provision at Plockton.